-Though being born in Minnestoa and ending up in Indiana, he mostly grew up in Wisconsin.
+Though born in Minnestoa and ending up in Indiana, he mostly grew up in Wisconsin.
 He has been married to Laura Sepanski since 1990 and has three delightful children: Sarah, Benjamin, and Shannon.
-Besides mathematics, he enjoys gardening with native Texas plants, playing the guitar, Tae Kwon Do, rock climbing, hiking, camping, biking, running, reading fantasy, spending time with his family, and cooking.
+Besides mathematics, he enjoys playing games, gardening with native Texas plants, playing the guitar, Tae Kwon Do, rock climbing, hiking, camping, biking, running, reading fantasy, spending time with his family, and cooking.

 Academic Interests and Research: